Elmer-Almeida/pokemon-memory-game/README.md

 ### Contact

-If you have any questions or concerns, email me at: [mailto](mailto:elmer.dev.95@gmail.com)
+If you have any questions or concerns, [send me an email](mailto:elmer.dev.95@gmail.com).